• Skip to primary navigation

 1. Chop butter into pieces and scatter around the bottom of the pot.
 Scatter half the shrimp over the butter.
 Scatter half the garlic, half the parsley, half the chili powder and half the salt over the shrimp.
 Drizzle on 2 tablespoons of olive oil.
 Arrange the rest of the shrimp on top, followed by the rest of the garlic, parsley, chili powder and salt.
 Drizzle on the remaining 2 tablespoons of olive oil.

-3. Lower the heat to medium-low, cover and cook for another 8 minutes or until the feta is just melted.
-Serve hot with crusty bread for dipping.
+3. Lower the heat to medium-low, cover and cook for another 6-8 minutes or until the feta is just melted.

 [Originally published December, 2013.
 Updated December 2018 with added nutritional information and some tweaks to the writing]

-Filed Under: Appetizer, Appetizers, Casserole, Entertaining, Fish, gluten free, Greece, Hors D'oeuvres, Lunch and Brunch, main course, Most Popular Recipes, Paleo, quick and easy, Quick and Easy, quick and Easy, Recipes Tagged With: casserole, shrimp
+Filed Under: All Recipes, Appetizers, Casserole, Dinner, Entertaining, Fish and Seafood, Lunch and Brunch, Most Popular Recipes, Quick and Easy Tagged With: casserole, gluten-free, paleo, shrimp

 Reader Interactions